Introducing the FastComet ModSecurity cPanel Feature

 When the request reaches the server it is handled by some service – usually the web service and furthermore the PHP service.
 The result from that process is then sent back to the user but before the result is released from the server our WAF checks it again for any malicious code.
 If it contains any malicious code then the result is terminated and the user is unable to see it as the server sends an error page as a result.

-You probably wonder how come that some error message from the server is better for the users than your actual website? – The answer is pretty straightforward – if your website contains some malicious elements it gets penalized by Google resulting in a dramatic drop in the site rank in a normal Google search.
+Do you wonder how come that some error message from the server is better for the users than your actual website? – The answer is pretty straightforward – if your website contains some malicious elements it gets penalized by Google resulting in a dramatic drop in the site rank in a normal Google search.
 Imagine what this can cause to your Business.

-So basically we got you covered in every possible way so even if your website gets hacked it will not be displayed to your users as you cannot afford to loose any of them.
+So basically we got you covered in every possible way so even if your website gets hacked it will not be displayed to your users as you cannot afford to lose any of them.

 Until now the WAF was Active by default for all our Shared Hosting Packages – Single Website Package, Multiple Websites Package and our E-Commerce Package with no option for the firewall to be disabled natively using the cPanel service.